 Placental abruption occurs when the placenta completely or partially separates from the uterus before a baby is born.
 This separation means a fetus cannot receive proper nutrients and oxygen.
 A placental abruption happens most commonly in the third trimester of a pregnancy.
 Common symptoms include vaginal bleeding, contractions, and abdominal pain.

 There is no definitive answer as to why abruptions occur.
-It is thought that physical trauma can disrupt the placenta.
+It’s thought that physical trauma can disrupt the placenta.
 High blood pressure can also damage the connection between the placenta and the uterus.

 The likelihood of abruption is closely related to the number and nature of your previous pregnancies.
 The more babies you’ve had, the greater your risk of abruption.
 More importantly, if you’ve had one abruption in the past, you have about a one in 10 chance of having an abruption with your next pregnancy.

 Other factors that may increase the risk for placental abruption include cigarette smoking and drug use.

 Placenta previa is a rare pregnancy complication that occurs if the placenta attaches to the bottom part of a woman’s uterine wall, partially or completely covering the cervix.
 When it occurs, it usually happens during the second or third trimester.

-It is common, however, for some women to have a low-lying placenta in early pregnancy.
-The condition will be monitored by a doctor, but often the placenta moves to the appropriate place without any intervention.
+It’s common, however, for some women to have a low-lying placenta in early pregnancy.
+A doctor will monitor the condition.
+But often the placenta moves to the appropriate place without any intervention.

-Placenta previa becomes a more serious condition in the second or third trimesters, and can result in heavy vaginal bleeding.
+Placenta previa becomes a more serious condition in the second or third trimesters.
+It can result in heavy vaginal bleeding.
 If left untreated, placenta previa can lead to bleeding heavy enough to cause maternal shock or even death.
 Luckily, most cases of the condition are recognized early on and treated appropriately.